The Oxygen Valve on Hydrogen Escape Since the Great Oxidation Event: Results

 In the PI simulation, the tape recorder is easily visible over a 4-year time frame with a period of 1 year (see Fig.~\ref{Tape recorder changes figure}).
 For the PI case, the peak seasonal differences in the tape recorder effect are of order 1.5 ppmv at $\approx 90$ hPa.
 Note that this amplitude is much smaller than the tape recorder variation \cite{2023MNRAS.524.1491L} found for an Earth-like exoplanet with a higher eccentricity of 0.4.

 At low oxygenation states ($< 1$\% PAL), seasonal differences in temperature and the Brewer-Dobson circulation are still present, but their magnitude is smaller so the tropical tape recorder effect is muted.
 Whilst the H$_2$O mixing ratios still vary, the tape recorder effect is no longer visible from the scale shown in Fig.~\ref{Tape recorder changes figure} at 0.1\% PAL because there is no clear periodic signal.
-We verified that the PI simulation has a tape recorder and the 0.1\% PAL simulation does not have one using a Fourier analysis.
+Variance-preserving Fourier spectra show that the annual harmonic (1 cycle yr\textsuperscript{-1}) dominates the stratospheric H$_2$O variability in the PI simulation between 100 and 30 hPa.
+In contrast, the 0.1\% PAL simulation exhibits a much weaker annual contribution relative to total variance at these pressure levels, consistent with the absence of a tape-recorder signal.
 Therefore, the seasonal mechanism which transports more water vapour into the stratosphere during warmer periods in the TTL is no longer effective in the 0.1\% PAL case.